ripytide/metapac/README.md

 ### Hooks

-There are four hooks that allow you to run a custom command during the operation of some `metapac`'s commands: `before_install`, `after_install`, `before_uninstall` and `after_uninstall`.
-These four hooks are configured on a per-package basis.
+There are two hooks that allow you to run a custom command before and after `metapac` installs your package: `before_install` and `after_install`.
+These hooks are configured on a per-package basis.
 One use-case for `arch` packages is to enable a package's `systemd` service after it is installed.
 This means you can declaratively maintain your enabled `systemd` services.
 See the [`Group Files`](#group-files) section for some examples.

 ### Advanced usage